waltonjones/calmodulin-paper/04_results-6.md

 Finally, we wanted to confirm that these reductions in odor-evoked responses in the CaM-depleted OSNs upon long-term odorant exposure are accompanied by a reduction in dendritic Orco localization.
-To do so, we used Or22a-GAL4 to drive both Orco^WT and CaM-IR in the Orco^1 null mutant background and compared their ab3A dendritic Orco signal to that of controls lacking the CaM-IR transgene.
+To do so, we used Or22a-GAL4 to drive both Orco<sup>WT</sup> and CaM-IR in the Orco<sup>1</sup> null mutant background and compared their ab3A dendritic Orco signal to that of controls lacking the CaM-IR transgene.
 In the absence of a long-term ethyl butyrate exposure, the ab3A dendrites of control flies (Fig. 6A) show Orco levels similar but slightly higher than the ab3A dendrites of Or22a-G4>CaM-IR flies (Fig. 6B).
 After a long-term exposure to 10% ethyl butyrate, however, the ab3A dendrites of control flies contain much more Orco than the ab3A dendrites of Or22a-G4>CaM-IR flies (Fig. 6D).
 This is completely consistent with the electrophysiological results shown in Figure 5.